fyassine/malloc-implementation/README.md

-malloc-implementation
+A malloc implementation using system call sbrk

+Feel free to edit the main function.

-to compile use the following:
+To compile use the following:
 gcc -O0 -g -W -Wall -Wextra malloc.c -o malloc.o
+To run use the following:
+./malloc.o